The almighty campaign brief (and how to make one)

 Audience

-Merely stating who the target audience is via some limited demographic information isn’t enough to build an impactful campaign.
+Merely stating who the target audience is via some limited demographic information isn’t enough to build an impactful marketing campaign.
 Even within demographic categories, people remain diverse and draw motivation from myriad drivers.
 The campaign needs to meet the target audience with respect to those drivers to resonate with them and start or continue nurturing their relationship with the brand.

 And this means knowing the audience’s psychographic motivations (i.e., the beliefs, values, traits and other factors that influence buying behavior).
 And this is why—at Liquid Agency—a condensed version of the brand’s believer profile and customer mindset territories informs this part of the brief.